timnoack/openfoam-matrix-export/README.md

 - If a solver is configured, it will default to continuing the simulation (`exitAfterExport = no`)
 - You can override this behavior by explicitly setting `exitAfterExport`

+⚠️ **CRITICAL WARNING**: If you set `exitAfterExport = no` without providing a `solverConfig`, the simulation will continue with an unsolved matrix.
+This means:

+- The field values will remain at their initial values
+- These incorrect values will be used in calculations for other fields
+- Physics coupling between fields will be broken
+- In iterative algorithms (SIMPLE, PIMPLE), convergence will be impossible
+- Final results will be physically meaningless
+- The simulation may appear to run normally, but ALL RESULTS WILL BE INCORRECT

 ## Examples

 ### Basic Export (No Solving)